Port of Toronto: History

 The first commercial shipments to arrive in the Toronto shipment arrived at Fort Rouillé in 1751.
 It took until 1793, when Toronto was founded, for a shipping port to be established.
 In the early 1800s, the rise of steam-powered vessels and the opening of the Beauharnois Canal in 1985 and Williamsburg canal in 1849, made through travel by ship from the Atlantic Ocean to Toronto possible, greatly increasing the usage of the port.
 In the 1850s, the Ontario, Simcoe and Huron Railway, the Grand Trunk Railway, and the Great Western Railway commenced operations to the port along the Toronto waterfront, transforming the port into a intermodal cargo hub.
 In 1858, the Eastern Gap was dug out, making it easier to access the port from the east side of Lake Ontario.

 In 1911, the Toronto Harbour Commission was founded and from 1912 to 1925, the Toronto Harbour Commission, now PortsToronto, revealed a large overall plan for the Toronto waterfront.
 The plan saw the clearing of old piers, the filling of waterlots and the Port Lands area, where the current Port of Toronto of is located.
 In 1955, Marine Terminal 11 opened, it was the first of three 100,000-square-foot warehouses to be constructed.
 In 1959, the St. Lawrence Seaway was opened, making the port accessible to ocean freighters with a 27-foot draft.
 In 1962, the Toronto Harbour Commission took over operation of the marine terminals on the harbour.
 In 1966, Marine Terminal 51 opened at the entrance of the Shop Channel in the Port Lands.
 In 1969, Marine Terminal 35 became the busiest terminal in the harbour. and in 1985 intermodal operation commenced at the terminal.

 Through the 1990s, traffic to the port decreased and more and more cargo was being transported over rail and roads.
 The current operator of the port, PortsToronto, was established in 1998 through the Canada Marine Act to help modernize and consolidate the declining operations at the port.
 Before this, the Port of Toronto had been governed by the Upper Canada, the Toronto Harbour Trust, and then the Toronto Harbour Commission.

 In 2005, the International Marine Passenger Terminal was opened.
-It was originally meant to be used by a ferry service to Rochester, but the service never started and in 2012, the terminal started to be used as a port of call for Great Lakes cruises.
+It was originally meant to be used by a ferry service to Rochester, but the service ran only between June and September, 2004 and again between June and December 2005, using a catamaran then known as the Spirit of Ontario (now known as [HSC Virgen de Coromoto]) before the company running the service failed in 2006.
+The Passenger Terminal then served as a set for movie and TV productions.
+In 2012, the terminal started to be used as a port of call for Great Lakes cruises.